Wheel Strategy Spreadsheet: Free Google Sheets Options Tracker Template

 Sheet 4: Owned Shares - Managing Your Assignments

 If you're actively running the Wheel Strategy, you will get assigned shares at some point.
-This sheet helps you manage those shares and track your cost basis, unrealized gains/losses, and your strategy for those shares (holding, selling covered calls, etc.).
+This sheet helps you manage those shares and track your cost basis, unrealized gains and losses, and your plan for those shares going forward.

 Google Sheets Tracker for Selling Options: Owned Shares

-And to make things easier, Total Cost Basis, Current price, Current value and, Unrealized P/L are auto-calculated.
+And to make things easier, Total Cost Basis, Current Price, Current Value, and Unrealized P/L can all be auto-calculated.

 Sheet 5: Key Performance Indicators (KPIs) Dashboard